Welfare, Texas

-Welfare, Texas, is an unincorporated community 4 mi southeast of Waring on the Waring-Welfare Road in west-central Kendall County, in the U.S. state of Texas.
+Welfare is an unincorporated community 4 mi southeast of Waring on the Waring-Welfare Road in west-central Kendall County, in the U.S. state of Texas.
 The school was designated a Recorded Texas Historic Landmark in 2000.

 Establishment

 Adelsverein colonists Carl Joseph and Augusta Beseler, along with their sons Ernst and Carl Philipp, emigrated to Texas in 1848.
 The family settled on Carl's land grant and opened a general store.
 The community of Welfare grew up around the general store.
 The Beselers' son Ernst died in the Nueces Massacre on August 10, 1862.
 His brother Carl Philipp was justice of the peace, postmaster, county commissioner, and tax assessor.
 The general store was designated a Recorded Texas Historic Landmark in 1996, Marker number 382.

 The settlement was originally named "Bon Ton" or "Boyton".
 The establishment of the post office in 1880 changed the name to "Welfare".
 Carl Philipp Beseler was the first postmaster.
 The post office was discontinued in 1976.
 The name changed to the German word Wohlfarht, translated as "pleasant trip", after Alma Wohlfarht, who with her husband Perry Laas, ran the store for 50 years.

 In 1887, Carl Philipp Beseler assisted with Welfare being a railroad shipping point with the building of the San Antonio and Aransas Pass Railway track section between San Antonio and Kerrville.